African wood owl: Habitat and Diet

 African wood owls live in indigenous forests and woodlands of sub-Saharan Africa (occasionally found in plantations).
 In Southern Africa they inhabit riparian, coastal and escarpment forests.
 They can also be found in well wooded suburban areas.

 African wood owls are strictly nocturnal and eat mostly insects, but will also eat reptiles, small mammals, and other birds which are mostly caught by swooping from a perch.

 Nesting

 It breeds from July to October and lays 1 to 3 eggs in a tree hollow (although there have been odd instances of nests on the ground).
 Incubation starts with the first egg so that the young hatch asynchronously and if there is a food shortage then siblicide occurs.
 The eggs are incubated for about 31 days.
 Five weeks after the eggs hatch, the young will leave the nest and are able to fly two weeks later.
 The young will remain with the parents for about four months, occasionally even staying until the next breeding season.

+predators

+Daytime canopy roosting makes African wood owls vulnerable to capture by wild chimpanzees (Pan troglodytes), which adult owls actively mob to defend their chicks.
+Observations in Bossou, Guinea, recorded chimpanzees capturing, plucking, and playing with wood owls without consuming them.